fernando-romulo-silva/allset-java/README.md

 I use this project to learn new technologies maven.

 # Technologies
 - Java
 - Maven

 # Modules

 ## allset-java-ee-full

+Configurations used on maven plugins for Jakarta EE full profile.

 ## allset-java-ee-webprofile

+Configurations used on maven plugins for Jakarta EE web profile.

 ## allset-java-ee-se

+Configurations used on maven plugins for Java SE.

 ## allset-java-ee-web

+Configurations used on maven plugins for Jakarta EE Web.

 # How to Execute